Adobels/CodeCallTracker/README.md

 # FunctionCallTracker
-FunctionCallTracker facilitates executing code exclusively on the initial call of a function
+FunctionCallTracker facilitates executing code exclusively on the first call of a function